 - Local, Organic Food: Of course, the most important part of the lunchbox is the food!
 Make sure you're sending your student to school with healthy, sustainable fuel.
 See below for some tips on what to put inside!

-Check out these 9 ways to rethink the way you pack your student’s lunch to reduce your environmental impact every day, all school year long.
+9 ways to rethink the way you pack your student’s lunch to reduce your environmental impact every day, all school year long.

 tips for Packing a sustainable lunch: